pingcap/docs-cn/dashboard/dashboard-profiling.md

 ---
-title: Instance Profiling Page
+title: Manual Profiling
-summary: Learn the instance profiling page of TiDB Dashboard.
+summary: Learn the manual instance profiling of TiDB Dashboard.
 aliases: ['/docs/dev/dashboard/dashboard-profiling/']
 ---

-# Instance Profiling Page
+# Manual Instance Profiling Page

-The instance profiling page summarizes the internal performance data of each TiDB instance, TiKV instance, and PD instance.
-With this page, you can view the instance profiling without restarting these instances.

-The summarized performance data can be displayed as a flame graph or a directed acyclic graph, which visually shows the internal operations and proportions performed on the instances during the performance summary period.
-With this graph, you can quickly learn the main CPU resource consumption of these instances.
+On the manual instance profiling page, you can collect continuous performance data of TiDB, TiKV, PD, and TiFlash instances without restarting any of them.
+The data collected can be displayed on a flame graph or a directed acyclic graph.
+The graph visually shows what internal operations are performed on the instances during the performance summary period and the corresponding proportions.
+With this graph, you can quickly learn the CPU resource consumption of these instances.

 ## Access the page

-You can access the instance profiling page using one of the following methods:
+You can access the instance profiling page using either of the following methods:

-- After logging into TiDB Dashboard, click **Advanced Debugging** → **Profile Instances** on the left navigation bar.
+- After logging into TiDB Dashboard, click **Advanced Debugging** > **Profile Instances** > **Manually Profile** on the left navigation bar.

   ![Access instance profiling page](/media/dashboard/dashboard-profiling-access.png)